-You can also implement your own custom channel.
+You can implement your own custom channel connector as a python class.
 You can

 rasa.core.channels.rest.RestInput class as a template.

 and implement at least a